KFernando26/patternlab-starter/README.md

 `gulp -v`

-If this is installed, you should be ready to go : ).
+If this is installed, you should be ready to go : ) (see the next section)

 If this is not installed, run the following command:
 `npm install -g gulp`